itzikorfa/SE-Lite-Scrum/README.md

 * run the server by entering to the address that will appear, usually, it will be `http://127.0.0.1:8000`

 ### Sample data and how to start a fresh clean system
-the cloned project includes code, database and sample data.
+the clone of the project includes code, database and sample data.
 The superuser username is `user` and password is `test1234`
 #### Clear sample data
 To get a clean system you need to follow these steps:
 1. Delete the db.sqlite file.